xoxo-beth/xoxo-beth/README.md

 - 👋 Hi, I’m @xoxo-beth
-- 👀 I’m interested in ...learning how to code
+- 👀 I’m interested in ...a mobile app developer
-- 🌱 I’m currently learning ...python and html
+- 🌱 I’m currently learning ...flutter and dart
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...any app
 - 📫 How to reach me ...instagram (beth.theicon)
 - 😄 Pronouns: ...her/she
-- ⚡ Fun fact: ...i love to bake and draw
+- ⚡ Fun fact: ...i love to bake and i am a believer

 <!---
 xoxo-beth/xoxo-beth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.